 - If I am awarded a grant, are there specific guidelines for submitting interim and final grant reports?

 Organizations that are awarded a grant will be provided an online impact report.
 Grants will be awarded in the spring of each calendar year.
-Impact reports will be due by December 31 of the corresponding year.
+Impact reports will be provided during the grant cycle with a corresponding due date.

 - What does the Impact Report entail?